twbs/bootstrap/site/content/docs/5.0/components/spinners.md

 {{< scss-docs name="spinner-variables" file="scss/_variables.scss" >}}

-### Mixins

-There are no mixins for spinners.

 ### Keyframes

 Used for creating the CSS animations for our spinners.
-Included in the `scss/_spinners.scss` stylesheet.
+Included in `scss/_spinners.scss`.

 {{< scss-docs name="spinner-border-keyframes" file="scss/_spinners.scss" >}}